 Schmidhuber says that in order to find something interesting (i.e. compressible), the observations an agent makes about the world must be neither predictably regular nor random.
 Instead, data from such observations must be “regular in a way that is new with respect to the observer's current knowledge, yet learnable” (Schmidhuber, 2010, “How the Theory Explains Art” section, para.
 1).
 What does this say about an agent’s preferred difficulty level for a novel task?
 If fun is proportional to the ability to compress observational data, then in order to increase fun it is necessary to increase the rate at which an agent learns how to incorporate data into a new compression scheme.
 Meaning, the measure of fun is the rate at which the agent learns.
 If a series of tasks is so easy as to not require an agent to extend its capabilities, then that set of tasks will not be fun for the agent.
 Similarly, if the agent has so little knowledge or ability that the outcomes of a task seem random, there will be no compression of data and therefore no fun.
 Schmidhuber’s theory of fun leads to the conclusion that a moderate level of difficulty is ideal to produce the maximal amount of fun.

 Frustration, arousal, Yerkes-Dodson, and the zone of proximal development.
 While the idea of frustration might normally have negative associations, this paper will now argue that frustration can be an important aspect of fun.
 What is frustration?
-Dollard, Miller, Doob, Mowrer and Sears (1939) define frustration as the result of “an interference with the occurrence of an instigated goal-response.
-In other words, frustration is the result of failure at a task at which an individual desired success.
+Dollard, Miller, Doob, Mowrer and Sears (1939) define frustration as the result of “an interference with the occurrence of an instigated goal-response.”
+(Dollard, Miller, Doob, Mowrer and Sears, 1939, p.8) In other words, frustration is the result of failure at a task at which an individual desired success.

 The Yerkes-Dodson law states that as arousal increases, the ability of an organism to complete a difficult task initially increases, then hits a maximum, then decreases (Yerkes & Dodson, 1908).
 The Yerkes-Dodson law has been applied in numerous environments, including predicting which obese children will lose weight (Johnston, Moreno, Regas, Tyler & Foreyt, 2012), describing how cognitive abilities vary in response to psychostimulants (Wood, Sage, Shuman & Anagnostaras, 2014), and explaining how the validity of witness testimony changes with the nature of the crime (Roberts, 2014).